 The trial is financed by the national programme for clinical therapy research in the specialist health service, KLINBEFORSK.

 Other hospitals in the trial:

-- University Hospital of North Norway (main center)
+- University Hospital of North Norway (main center), Harstad and Tromsø

 - Sørlandet Hospital, Kristiansand

-Not all trial hospitals start patient enrolment at the same date but the goal is for all hospitals to start during the autumn of 2021.
-The Clinical Effectiveness Research Group has begun patient inclusion at Oslo University Hospital (summer 2021).
+All trial hospitals start patient enrolment in 2021 and enrolment is ongoing in 2022.
+The Clinical Effectiveness Research Group began patient inclusion at Oslo University Hospital summer 2021.

 Project Start and Finish